aviralVishwakarma/aviralVishwakarma.github.io/README.md

-I created this project using core concepts of html and Css.
+I created amazon project using core concepts of html and Css.